Lake George (New York)

-Lake George (Mohawk: Kaniá:taro’kte, "Lake-End") is a long narrow oligotrophic lake located at the southeast base of the Adirondack Mountains, in the northeastern portion of the U.S. state of New York.
-It lies within the upper region of the Great Appalachian Valley and drains all the way northward into Lake Champlain and the St. Lawrence River drainage basin.
+Lake George (Mohawk: Kaniá:taro’kte, "Lake-End") known as the Queen of the Lakes in the United States, is a long narrow oligotrophic lake located at the southeast base of the Adirondack Mountains, in the northeastern portion of the U.S. state of New York.
+It lies within the upper region of the Great Appalachian Valley and drains northward into Lake Champlain, which is in the St. Lawrence River drainage basin.
 The lake is situated along the historical natural (Amerindian) path between the valleys of the Hudson and St. Lawrence Rivers, and so lies on the direct land route between Albany, New York, and Montreal, Quebec, Canada.
-The lake extends about 32.2 mi on a north–south axis, is 187 ft deep, and ranges from 1 to 3 mi in width, presenting a significant barrier to east–west travel.
+The lake extends about 32.2 mi on a north–south axis, with a maximum depth of 187 ft, and a width that ranges from 1 to 3 mi, presenting a significant barrier to east–west travel.
 Although the year-round population of the Lake George region is relatively small, the summertime population can swell to over 50,000 residents, many in the village of Lake George region at the southern end of the lake.

-Lake George drains into Lake Champlain to its north through a short stream, the La Chute River, with many falls and rapids and drops 226 ft in its 3.5 mi course, virtually all of which is within the lands of Ticonderoga, New York, and near the site of Fort Ticonderoga.
+Lake George drains into Lake Champlain to its north through a short stream, the La Chute River, with many falls and rapids and drops 226 ft along its 3.5 mi course, virtually all of which is within the lands of Ticonderoga, New York, and near the site of Fort Ticonderoga.
 Ultimately, the waters flowing via the 106 mi Richelieu River drain into the St. Lawrence River downstream and northeast of Montreal, and then into the North Atlantic Ocean in Nova Scotia.